monsonite/SIMPL/README.md

 FFFF will execute the code 4 times - flashing the LED 40 times.

+# Further Thoughts

 SIMPL code is very compact.
 A lot can be performed using short snippets, taking up very small memory resources.
 It is the equivalent of a programming "Shorthand" - designed to be quick and concise but still remain human readable.

+Most User Definitions are going to be fewer than 32 characters long.
+A source code editor could be implemented easily using a 40 character x 25 row screen of text.

 It gives you the ability to define your own instuction set to suit your application - whether you want to exercise hardware to flash a few LEDs or control an X-Y positioning system.